hexylena/penemure/readme.md

     - [ ] Back date time
     - [x] associate to a specific task (one task can be made up of multiple time-management segments, maybe they're also conceptually 'tasks', just a 'quick subtask')

-- [ ] Server
+- [x] Server
-    - [ ] Using this from a folder sucks, it needs a permanently online server
+    - [x] Using this from a folder sucks, it needs a permanently online server
-    - [ ] Should this be per-user?
-Or?

 - [ ] People
     - [ ] Allow assigning people without them existing in the system, just @ them.
 If a @{user} exists, use that for avatar/etc. (v0)

-- [ ] Teams
+- [x] Teams
-    - [ ] Create arbitrary sub-groups of teams.
+    - [x] Create arbitrary sub-groups of teams.

 - [ ] Workflows
     - [ ] Move tasks around, modify them.
 Re-assign, etc. (v2)